danlevimb/automated-data-resilience-framework/README.md

 In most environments:

 - backups are successfully generated
-- recovery is rarely tested
+- recovery is assumed and rarely tested
 - incident response relies on guesswork

 When failure occurs, teams often cannot answer: